SolidWallOfCode/libswoc/doc/code/BufferWriter.en.rst

    bw.commit(snprintf(bw.aux_data(), bw.remaining(), "blah blah", arg1, ...));

 As before, the buffer limits are updated and checked, discarding as needed.
+Although :code:`snprintf` can be used in this way, |BW| provides its own `print formatting <bw-format>`_ which is more flexible and powerful than C style printing.

 |BW| itself is an abstract class and can't be constructed.
-Use is provided through concrete subclasses.
+Use is provided through concrete
+subclasses.

 :class:`FixedBufferWriter`
    This operates on an externally defined buffer of a fixed size.
 The constructor requires providing